Chris Korsak

 Here’s the final image, directly out of camera with no adjustments, followed by my edited photo:

-Portrait of a model sitting on a couch with old hollywood lighting style Portrait of a model sitting on a couch with old hollywood lighting style
+Old Hollywood portrait of a model sitting on a couch Old Hollywood portrait of a model sitting on a couch

 Since this blog post is all about the lighting and not the post production, I’m not going to cover the details of how I processed the image in Adobe Lightroom and Photoshop.
 But I will tell you that I didn’t have to do much.
 Just some color adjustments and minimal retouching.